DavidHe1127/Mr.He_HandBook/DevOps/Security/cors.md

 User-Agent: Mozilla/5.0...
 ```

-Server will respond without **Access-Control-Allow-Origin** which will in turn trigger `onerror` in the ajax call.
+Server responding without **Access-Control-Allow-Origin** will in turn trigger `onerror` in the ajax call.

 Turn on cors for whole list of webistes as exceptions to same-origin policy.
 This time, server will respond